nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/KK_INVENTORY.md

 ## Products

 Now create as many products as you want to sell at your locations.
 Each product should have a foreign key to which category it belongs to.
+It should also have a product name, and a price.

 Then create a directory for your product components and create a module for your product provider component, your list component, and your individual product component.